a quarter century of electronic stability program

 ESP® — thank heaven for electronics

-Twenty-five years of ESP®: that works out at nearly 15,000 lives saved and some 450,000 traffic accidents averted in Europe alone.
+By 2019 nearly 15,000 lives have been saved and some 450,000 traffic accidents have been averted in Europe alone by ESP®.
+Worldwide, Bosch itself had already supplied roughly 250 million such anti-skid systems by then.
 It is one of Bosch’s biggest innovation stories, and is a prime example of the “Invented for life” ethos.
-Worldwide, Bosch itself has already supplied roughly 250 million such anti-skid systems.
 In no time at all, the electronic stability program earned itself the nickname “electronic guardian angel” and became the subject of stories and legends.
 These tales of elk tests and other maneuvers are worth revisiting.

 The setting of our first story is the very same airfield in Renningen where Bosch would build its research campus many years later.
 It is the summer of 1994, and the air over the faded asphalt runway, which even then was a test site for the company’s engineers, is shimmering in the July heat.
 Our vehicle accelerates to 100 kilometers per hour before making a sharp left at full speed.
 What sounds like an accident in the making is, in reality, the blueprint for a test.
 As a control experiment, we switch off the anti-skid system.
 Anton van Zanten, the head of the ESP® development project at Bosch, remains cool as a cucumber.
 The car picks up speed, then Zanten abruptly turns the wheel.
 The tires squeal; the car swerves.
 When it finally comes to a stop, it is obscured by smoke and the stench of burning rubber.
 Almost frantically, Zanten’s passenger tries to retrieve something to write with, as all his pens have been flung to the far corners of the vehicle.
 “With the anti-skid system on, you’ll be able to take notes as we round the corner,” van Zanten says with a wink, while he gently guides the car back to its starting position.
 And he’s right: we repeat the process with ESP® turned on, and the outcome — at least technically speaking — is far less dramatic.
 We speed back up to 100 kilometers per hour before taking a sharp left.
 But this time, there is no sudden swerving, no smoking tires.
 The vehicle stays on track, the wheels perfectly in line with the steering-wheel angle, as if we had an electronic guardian angel on board.